holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_digital_representation/03_binary_part_2/lesson_plan.md

 ### Homework

 - `binary_hw` worksheet
-- TIL entry on topic of your choice
+- TIL entry on what a "bit" of information is

 ### Resources